1984 UK Championship

-The 1984 UK Championship (also known as the 1984 Coral UK Championship for sponsorship reasons) was a ranking professional snooker tournament that took place at the Guild Hall in Preston, England, between 18 November and 2 December 1984.
+The 1984 UK Championship (officially the 1984 Coral UK Championship) was a ranking professional snooker tournament that took place at the Guild Hall in Preston, England, between 18 November and 2 December 1984.
 This was the eighth edition of the UK Championship but only the first to be granted ranking status, as it was now open to all professional overseas players as well as those from the UK.
 The BBC aired the event from the second round onwards.
 The championship was sponsored by sports betting company Coral.

 The defending champion was Alex Higgins who won the 1983 event after defeating Steve Davis 16–15 in the final.
 The pair met in the final again, with Davis winning 16–8, to win his third UK Championship title.
 The highest break of the tournament was a 135 made by Jack McLaughlin during the non-televised stages; the highest break of the televised stages was a 134 made by Davis.
 There was a total prize fund of £101,000 with the winner receiving £20,000.

+The final attracted an average of 14.5 million viewers on BBC1, peaking at 15.2 million.